-The non-audit services prohibited by the FRC's Ethical Standard were not provided to the Association and we remain independent of the Association in conducting our audit.
+The non-audit services prohibited by the FRC's Ethical Standard were not provided to the club or other Group entities and we remain independent of the club and Group in conducting our audit.

 Our audit opinion is consistent with the additional report to the Audit Committee.